-The standard Derby JDBC connection URL, which you can use for tasks besides connecting to a database, is
+This is the standard Derby JDBC connection URL, which you can use for tasks besides connecting to a database.

 '''

 jdbc:derby:[subsubprotocol:][databaseName][;attribute=value]

 '''

 Subsubprotocol, which is not typically specified, determines how Derby looks for a database: in a directory, in a class path, or in a jar file.
 Subsubprotocol is one of the following: